Getting Started

 Add Source Files

-The user will then be presented with Add Raw Sonar Files dialog shown below.
-This dialog lets you select specific files or a directory containing your files.
+The user will then be presented with Add Raw Sonar Files dialogue shown below.
+This dialogue lets you select specific files or a directory containing your files.
 Here, we choose Add Files (1) and add the raw sonar files.
 Set the coordinate system of the imported data (2).
 Click OK to start the add files process (3).

 Qimera attempts to automatically detect and extract any available information as it adds source files to the project.
 Extracted information includes vessel configuration, position, heading, motion, sound velocity, and tide and/or GPS/GNSS height corrections – if it is supported by the file format and available in the file (for a full list of what is extracted from each supported format, click here).
 Multibeam records are indexed and retrieved as necessary from the raw files; only minimal metadata information is extracted from the multibeam ping records.
 Rich formats will contain much of this information, making your processing workflow faster.
 Other formats may be missing this information, in which case it will have to be added separately.